glennmckechnie/weewx-sqlbackup/README.md

 If you want to use more than one file...

-Wwe need:-
+We need:-
 1 only header
 1 only footer
 As many INSERT INTO statements as required.

     mkdir /tmp/dump-work
     cd /tmp/dump-work
     cp our_partial_backups to_here
     gunzip *

+That's the groundwork, we should now be ready to start...

     cp weatherpi-host.masterofpis-201706150020-24hours header
     cp weatherpi-host.masterofpis-201706150020-24hours footer

-# edit the header and footer files to contain only those fields (we don't want any INSERT INTO instructions)
-# headerr = everything above the first INSERT INTO statement
-# footer = everything below the last INSERT INTO statement
+Edit the header and footer files to contain only those fields (we don't want any INSERT INTO instructions) header = everything above the first INSERT INTO statement footer = everything below the last INSERT INTO statement

     cp weatherpi-host.masterofpis-201706150020-24hours 1
     cp weatherpi-host.masterofpis-201706151033-24hours.gz 1a
     cp weatherpi-host.masterofpis-201706170020-24hours-middle 2
     cp weatherpi-host.masterofpis-201706190021-daily 3

-# with these, we only want the INSERT INTO instructions - delete the header and footers within these files.
+with these, we only want the INSERT INTO instructions - delete the header and footers within these files.

     sort -u 1 1a 2 3 > 11a23

-# remove duplicate lines and create a file containing all the INSERT statements that we want.
+Remove duplicate lines and create a file containing all the INSERT statements that we want.

     cat header  > new_file
     cat 11a23 >> new_file
     cat footer >> new_file

-# We create a new file with a header, all the INSERT's we require, plus the footer
+We create a new file with a header, all the INSERT's we require, plus the footer

     mysql -u root -p
     create database dumpnewtest;

-# create the database
+Create the database

     mysql -u root -p dumptestnew < new_file

-#insert our new file into it
+Insert our new file into it

     mysqldump -u root -p -q --single-transaction --skip-opt dumptestnew > dumptestnew-compare vim -d new_file dumptestnew-compare

-# If you want to, dump that and compare it to what we restored from new_file
+If you want to, dump that and compare it to what we restored from new_file

 That's an outline of the process.
 Names will obviously be changed to suit